exoplanet-dev/exoplanet/joss/paper.md

 description of each library within this ecosystem and discusses how they are related.

-- `exoplanet`[^exoplanet] is the primary library and it includes implementations of many special functions required for exoplanet data analysis.
-This includes the spherical geometry for computing orbits, some exoplanet-specific distributions for eccentricity [@kipping13b; @vaneylen19] and limb darkening [@kipping13], and exposure-time integrated limb darkened transit light curves.
+- `exoplanet`[^exoplanet] is the primary library, and it includes implementations of many special functions required for exoplanet data analysis.
+These include the spherical geometry for computing orbits, some exoplanet-specific distributions for eccentricity [@kipping13b; @vaneylen19] and limb darkening [@kipping13], and exposure-time integrated limb darkened transit light curves.
 - `exoplanet-core`[^exoplanet-core] provides efficient, well-tested, and
   differentiable implementations of all of the exoplanet-specific operations that must be compiled for performance.
-This includes an efficient solver for Kepler's equation and limb darkened transit light curves [agol20].
+These include an efficient solver for Kepler's equation and limb darkened transit light curves [agol20].
 Besides the implementation for `PyMC3` and `Theano`, `exoplanet-core` includes implementations in `numpy` and `jax`.